-See the world from the perspective of an ocean animal, from a clownfish in a coral reef to a gray whale migrating the Pacific, as you explore how fish and other creatures survive in different marine habitats.
+See the world from the perspective of an ocean animal, from a clownfish in a coral reef to a gray whale migrating the Pacific.
+Explore how various creatures survive in different marine habitats.

-Marine biology will come alive as aspiring oceanographers view the world from the perspective of sea creatures great and small and discover how these animals survive in their varied habitats.
+Marine biology will come alive as aspiring oceanographers view the world from the perspective of sea creatures great and small.
+Discover how these animals survive in their varied habitats.

-Students will take on the role of a series of ocean dwellers: a clownfish exploring a coral reef, a leopard shark in shallow waters, a sea star in a tide pool, a gray whale migrating the Pacific and a sea otter in a kelp forest.
+Students will take on the role of a series of ocean dwellers: a clownfish exploring a coral reef, a leopard shark in shallow waters, a sea star in a tide pool, a gray whale migrating the Pacific, and a sea otter in a kelp forest.
 Class members will experience what these animals see and hear and explore how easy (or difficult) it is for them to live and thrive.
-To highlight what they have learned, students will create stop-motion videos to share on the last day of class.
+To highlight what they have learned, students will create art related to topics studied..
 Being Nemo offers a great way to spark students’ interest in learning more about marine biology.

 What You Will Learn